loteoo/hyperapp-starter/README.md

 ## Overview
 - Uses [Parcel](https://parceljs.org/) for compilation, dev server and hot module reloading.
 (It's  blazing fast, easy to use and reliable)
-- [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go
 - [Hygen](https://www.hygen.io/) code generators are included for common use cases.
 (More to come!)
-- Precaching out works of the box using [workbox](https://developers.google.com/web/tools/workbox/) to generate service workers
+- Works offline out of the box using [workbox](https://developers.google.com/web/tools/workbox/) to generate service workers and precache application files
-- PWA/SPA ready with a default manifest file
+- PWA/SPA ready with a default web app manifest
 - Sane CSS defaults and reset with [sanitize.css](https://csstools.github.io/sanitize.css/)
 - Uses the [standard](https://standardjs.com/) JavaScript style guide
+- [JSX](https://reactjs.org/docs/introducing-jsx.html) and the latest ES6-7-8-9 syntaxes are ready to use thanks to Parcel

 ## File structure